Ninita1/ASP.Net_ClientFormState/README.md

 The biggest problem is the platform architecture.
 In a simple project it would be enough to ensure that the last opened page was reopened and save the form data.
 However, when the customer actually asks for something as described above, it is best to prepare for some unnecessary headaches.

 In this repository is a solution to one of these complex cases.
 The solution is designed to be as generic as possible but may need to be adapted to the reality of the project concerned.
+This solution is based on a user click memory system, as there may be pivot tables or behaviors created later.

 ## Dependencies: